davechurchill/COMP4303_Project/2023-04-21 - Final Project/starcraft/README.md

 ## Directory Structure

-This folder contains the following 3 directories:
+This folder should the following 3 directories:

 ```
 bin/